croqaz/awesome-decentralized/README.md

 <sortLines>

 * [Aether](https://github.com/aethereans/aether-app): P2P ephemeral public communities.
 Open source, self-governing
-* [Airshare](https://github.com/KuroLabs/Airshare): CLI tool and module for transferring data between 2 machines in a local network, P2P, using Multicast-DNS.
-Works completely offline. communities with auditable moderation and mod elections.
 * [Agregore](https://github.com/AgregoreWeb/agregore-browser): A minimalistic web browser that supports multiple peer-to-peer protocols and is extensible with standard WebExtensions.
 * [airpaste ☠️](https://github.com/mafintosh/airpaste): A 1-1 network pipe that auto discovers other peers using mdns.
 Can send text or files.
+* [Airshare](https://github.com/KuroLabs/Airshare): CLI tool and module for transferring data between 2 machines in a local network, P2P, using Multicast-DNS.
+Works completely offline.
 * [AKASHA](https://akasha.world): A Next-Generation Social Media Network.
 Powered by the Ethereum world computer.
 Embedded into the Inter-Planetary File System.
 * [Beaker](https://beakerbrowser.com): Experimental browser.
 It adds new technologies for Peer-to-Peer applications while staying compatible with the rest of the Web.
 * [Berty](https://github.com/berty/berty): secure peer-to-peer messaging app that works with or without internet access, cellular data or trust in the network.